-The initialFsHeapSize attribute is optional, and allows setting the size of the initial CAS Feature Structure heap.
+The initialFsHeapSize attribute allows setting the size of the initial CAS Feature Structure heap.
 This number is specified in bytes, and the default is approximately 2 megabytes for Java top-level services, and 40 kilobytes for C++ top level services.
 The heap grows as needed; this parameter is useful for those cases where the expected heap size is much smaller than the default.
+If not specified, its default value is 2,000,000 words.